Are you struggling with drug and alcohol addiction? We understand and are here to help.

 A detox is not often offered as a standalone treatment.

-Detox is only the beginning of a longer recovery process – it is therefore only offered as an inclusive part of a longer 4-week treatment option.
+Detox is only the beginning of a longer recovery process – it is only offered as an inclusive part of a more extended 4-week treatment option.

 Home detox is available for a starting price of £1850.